Overview

 investment recommendations.

 Investing in securities involves a risk of loss.
-A client can lose a substantial portion, or all of their
+A client can lose a substantial portion, or all of his/her

 investment.
 A client should be willing to bear such a loss.
 Some investments are intended only for